 Thiessen was a key contributor in the development of All-American Chad Hall, the conference offensive player of the year in 2007.
 Hall caught 50 passes, the sixth most in school history, for 524 yards, while rushing for 1,478 yards, which ranks second all-time in school history.
 Hall played six seasons in the NFL and earned a Super Bowl appearance with the San Francisco 49ers.

 A two-sport star during his collegiate career, Thiessen was an All-American baseball player as a centerfielder in the spring of 2000 and was the Mountain West Conference football offensive player of the year in the fall of 2000.
 A two-year starter at quarterback, Thiessen led the team in rushing and was among the conference leaders in rushing yards and touchdowns in 2000.

 Thiessen was a team captain as a senior, while rushing for 713 yards and 10 touchdowns and passing for 1,687 yards and 13 scores in 2000.
-On the diamond, he holds 10 Academy records (six career and four single-season), including a school-record 33-game hitting streak which stood for 17 years.
+On the diamond, he holds 10 Academy records (six career and four single-season), including a 33-game hitting streak which stood for 17 years.
 He was inducted into the Air Force Athletics Hall of Fame last spring, as part of the school’s sixth class.